qmk/qmk_firmware/docs/faq_debug.md

 Waiting for device:.........
 ```

-once the device is plugged in then *hid_listen* finds it you will get this message:
+Once the device is plugged in then *hid_listen* finds it you will get this message:

 ```
 Waiting for new device:.........................